 Be nice.
 Or else.

-Icons8 Community manager Joined over 1 year ago
+Icons8 Community manager Joined almost 2 years ago

 haha, good one!
 Can be a perfect solution for many teams.